ktaranov/raid-autoclicker/README.md

 # Basic Raid Auto Clicker

+!Attention

-If you are using windows use rsl helper or bluestacks.
+If you have a windows machine use [rsl helper](https://github.com/FarbstoffRSL/RSL-Helper) or [bluestacks](https://www.bluestacks.com/).
 These tools are much more advanced and easier to use.

+---

 For us mac users this is a basic set of click actions that are repeated.

 use script `click` when you want to use specific amounts of energy or you don't want to lose refilled energy while sleeping.

-use script `clickWithGems` to run a dungoen infinitely or as long as you have gems.
+use script `clickWithGems` to replay a dungoen using gems to refill.

+## tl;dr

+run

+`watch -n 20 ./click`

+or

+`watch -n 20 ./clickWithGems`

 ## Setup: